EfazDev/JavaAutomationLinux/readme.md

 ## Why did I do this
 I thought it doesn't matter as long as I don't get in trouble with anyone.
 Well, I doubted that lot and sadly I am banned from mewt and some other servers like Rolimons, ZOMG Trading & Giveaways, RblxTrade, Kenneth's Discord and maybe other servers I am in.
 (Do not harass any of these servers)

+## Was anyone else involved with this?
+Only Java and me was involved with the logger.

 ## Was the data deleted?
 After the bans coming in, Java has kicked me from the logger server and while I think this is a wild theory, Java might have deleted the server with the cookies and IP addresses.
 The answer will maybe may be between a yes or a no as its unsure if the server is deleted or Java just kicked me to prevent more information to come out.